Agile Workagile work v,

 The main prospective route into being a public health consultant is to complete the five year postgraduate training programme in public health as outlined in Hot Desk.
 This is where you start as a junior doctor and work your way through your competencies.
 Unlike other medical specialties, public health training programme intakes non-medical graduates as well as medical.
 The difference is that non-medical consultants are registered with the UK Public Health Register whilst medical consultants are registered with General Medical Council.
 Medics need to demonstrate that they have met the Foundation requirements in order to be considered for GMC registration.
 If not, they'll be registered on the UK Public Health Register.
 Some medical public health registrars therefore apply for the CESR route (see below) whilst doing the training programme if they want to have GMC registration rather than UK Public Health Register registration.

 There is also the CESR-CP route for medics.
-Applicants usually start at ST3 so they will need to have achieved parts A and B of the Faculty of Public Health membership exams.
+Applicants usually start at ST3 so they will need to have achieved Diplomate and Membership of the Faculty of Public Health.
 It is usually registrars of other medical specialty programmes who take this route as they already have some competencies done.

 Both non-medical and medical consultants perform the same jobs and have to keep their competencies up-to-date including annual professional appraisals as well as their managerial appraisals and continuing professional development (returns of which are submitted annually to the Faculty of Public Health).
 Consultants also need to be revalidated every 5 years and Public Health England runs a revalidation appraisal scheme for its employees.